ffont/source/README.md

 On macOS, SOURCE can also be run as a standalone application by opening the `SourceSampler.app` bundle included in the release files.

-**linux and windows**
+**linux**

+Linux binaries comming soon!

+**windows**

-We don't include pre-compiled binaries for linux and windows operative systems in the releases so SOURCE must be compiled from source in order to run on linux or windows.
-However, because the engine of SOURCE is implemented as a JUCE audio plug-in, it should not be complicated to add exporters for linux and windows to the Projucer file and compile.
-In the future I might consider including pre-built binaries for linux and windows as well.
+We don't include pre-compiled binaries for windows in the releases so SOURCE must be compiled from source in order to run on windows.
+However, because the engine of SOURCE is implemented as a JUCE audio plug-in, it should not be complicated to add exporters for windows to the Projucer file and compile.
+In the future I might consider including pre-built binaries windows as well.

 # Instructions for developers